 By 3 March 2021 DfT is seeking views on its proposals to extend the current night flight restrictions, set in 2017, for an additional two years from October 2022 to October 2024, and to ban the noisest category of aircraft from operating in the night from October 2022.
 The latter point is not significant at Gatwick because virtually none of these aircraft now use the airport.

-By 31 May 2021 DfT is seeking wider views on its national night flight policy and the structure of night flight restrictions beyond 2024.
+DfT is seeking wider views on its national night flight policy and the structure of night flight restrictions beyond 2024.

 GACC strongly disagrees with DfT's proposal to extend the current night flight restrictions for an additional two years, which we believe is complacent and irresponsible.
 There has been no bottom-up review of the UK's night flight regime since 2006.
 It's time the government took its responsibilities for these flights seriously and either banned them or ensured they can only operate if they have very substantial net economic benefits, which is not the case for Gatwick night flights.